 In this short video, exhibition curators Adrian Edwards, John Harris Dunning and Paul Gravett introduce Comics Unmasked.

 Comics Unmasked is the UK’s largest ever exhibition of mainstream and underground comics, showcasing works that uncompromisingly address politics, gender, violence, sexuality and altered states.
 It explores the full anarchic range of the medium with works that challenge categorisation, preconceptions and the status quo, alongside original scripts, preparatory sketches and final artwork that demystify the creative process.

 Enter the subversive and revelatory world of comics, from the earliest pioneers to today’s digital innovators.

-Parental guidance is advised for visitors under 16 years of age due to the explicit nature of some of the exhibits on display.
 Within the exhibition, there is a separate section examining sexual themes which visitors can by-pass if they wish.

 Please note that photography is not permitted.